jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

         }
     }

+## Serializing Shapes Into Box2d Bodies

 One thing that's worth mentioning is that libgdx has great support for box2d - if you wanted to, you could turn your mapObjects into dynamic physical bodies in a box2d world and have another layer for static bodies and that could serve as your collision and physics system.
 It's a fantastic direction to go in, but it's said that real 'arcade' style physics are impossible to emulate using box2d - still, it's a lot of fun and easy to set up at this point.

-Reading in Tiled Map object layers and using them in your game is a very powerful technique for leveraging how easy it is to create the maps in your game.
-Part of making an interesting game is being able to easily incorporate art and level design assets, and tiled map editor really helps with this.
-By incorporating object layers you're not even confined to a grid.

 ## Controls